verboompj/Docker/README.md

 ### troubleshooting
 Ubuntu might return an error stating that Port 53 is already in use, and therefore cannot start pihole and use port 53 ( DNS).

-Fix this by disabling the `systemd-resolved.service`
+Fix this by disabling the `systemd-resolved.service` on the docker host

 Make sure you downloaded the docker images first using docker pull `pihole/pihole` and docker pull `crazymax/cloudflared` and only then disable the service :-)